-There are occasionally deceptive, untrustworthy individuals masquerading in fake taxis.
-This is rare, but if you are concerned, it is always safer to call for a taxi, which costs a mere few hundred pesos extra (or use an app).
 Taxi fares are always per taxi, never per number of passengers.
-Many taxis have somewhat flimsy doors – be kind, do not slam doors when getting into or out of the vehicle.
+Many taxis have somewhat flimsy doors – be kind, do not slam doors when getting into or out of vehicles.

 Almost every urban center of more than 100,000 inhabitants has a bus service, as do many smaller towns.
 The standard, speed and efficiency of local buses vary from place to place, but on the whole they are slow and crowded.
 City buses have a flat fare, so the distance of the ride makes no difference.
 You get on by the front door and pay the driver or the assistant.
 You never get a ticket.

 In some cities or on some streets there are bus stops (paraderos or paradas), while in most others you just wave down the bus.
-To let the driver know that you intend to get off you simply say, or shout, 'por aquí, por favor' (here, please), 'en la esquina, por favor' (at the corner, please) or 'el paradero, por favor' (at the coming bus stop, please).
+To let the driver know that you intend to get off you simply say or shout, 'por aquí, por favor' (here, please), 'en la esquina, por favor' (at the corner, please) or 'la parada, por favor' (at the coming bus stop, please).

 There are lots of different types of local buses, ranging from old wrecks to modern air-conditioned vehicles.
 One common type is the buseta (small bus), a dominant means of urban transportation in cities such as Bogotá and Cartagena.
-The bus fare is somewhere between COP$600 and COP$1650, depending on the city and type of bus.
+The bus fare is usually somewhere between COP$1000 and COP$2500, depending on the city and type of bus.

 A bus or buseta trip, particularly in large cities such as Bogotá or Barranquilla, is not a smooth and silent ride but rather a sort of breathtaking adventure with a taste of local folklore thrown in.
 You'll have an opportunity to be saturated with loud tropical music, learn about the Colombian meaning of road rules, and observe your driver desperately trying to make his way through an ocean of vehicles.